 On any given Friday night in downtown Asheville, N.C. you can hear the rolling sounds of congas, tom toms, and bongos echoing through the streets.
 Long-time residents or frequent visitors to the city know the sound to be the Friday Night Drum Circle at Pritchard Park, a tiny triangle of land wedged into the heart of the city.
 The drum circle has become an integral part of the city’s vibrant scene.

 On its most energetic nights, hundreds of people pack into it’s mini-amphitheater, watching the drummers jam with each other while the dancers whirl and twirl about in a multitude of styles and dress (or at times, undress).
-It’s a symbolic community retreat, a neighborhood gathering where you can jump in with both feet or just stand quietly and observe on the sidelines – without judgment.
-Many of its most enthusiastic participants consider it a sacred experience.
+It’s a symbolic community retreat, a weekly neighborhood gathering where you can jump in and participate, or just stand back and quietly observe.

 As the weekend progresses, different churches will set up impromptu worship services on Saturday night, or perhaps on a Sunday morning.
 By Monday, the park becomes a haven for workers in the surrounding banks and law offices.
 When the weather permits, you can choose from a variety of shady trees to sit under for the perfect lunch spot.
 The six chess tables along the periphery stay busy, including players from the homeless shelter at the Western Carolina Rescue Ministry, just a few blocks away on Patton Avenue.

-But ask any of the park’s visitors – the drummers and dancers, the worshipers and preachers, the business men, the women, or the homeless – and they are unlikely to know that the park was created after a series of unlikely events transpired during the height of the Great Depression.
-Those improbable events involved two prominent evangelical preachers, a holy ground located high above the city, and the long forgotten demolition, and then revival, of an iconic Asheville building.
+But ask any of the park’s visitors – the drummers and dancers, the worshipers and preachers, the business men, the lawyers, or the homeless – and they are unlikely to know that the park was created after a series of unlikely events transpired during the height of the Great Depression.
+Those improbable events involved two prominent evangelical preachers, a holy ground located high above the city, and the long forgotten demolition, and later revival, of an iconic Asheville building.

 The Eliada Orphanage